naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.8.NAT.md

 * NAT provides a layer of network security because private networks do not advertise their inside local addresses outside the organization.
 However, the phrase, *NAT firewall* is misleading; NAT does not replace a firewall

 #### NAT Limitations

+The limitations of using NAT include the following:

+- Performance is degraded: NAT increases switching delays because translating each IPv4 address within the packets header takes time
+- End-to-End functionality is degraded: Many internet protocols and applications depend on end-to-end functionality, with unmodified packets forwarded from the source to the destination
+- End-to-End IP traceability is lost.
+Tracing packets that undergo numerous packet address changes over multiple NAT hops becomes much more difficult
+- Tunneling is more complicated: Using NAT also complicates tunneling protocols, such as IPsec because NAT modifies values in the headers that interfere with the integrity checks that IPsec and other tunneling protocols do
+- Services can be disrupted: Services that require the initiation of TCP connections from the outside network, or stateless protocols such as thos using UDP, can be disrupted

+## Configuring Static NAT